-CEO David Prior will be attending Offshore Arabia 2014 and giving a talk on the EST system in Session 2.
+CEO David Prior attended Offshore Arabia 2014 and gave a talk on the EST system in Session 2.

-EST has been asked to participate in CNOOC/Nexen's Canada-China Business Mission (Beijing, March 16-21), which Mr. Prior will also attend.
+EST was asked to participate in CNOOC/Nexen's Canada-China Business Mission (Beijing, March 16-21), which Mr. Prior also attended.

 Using data from the Ohmsett testing in 2012, EST designed new oil skimmer vessels for a Middle East oil company.
 The first is a steel-hulled, 22m vessel with accommodations for 16 crew.
 This vessel is based on the world-famous Canadian fishing vessels that work on the fishing banks of the North Atlantic.
 Particulars are:

 LOA: 22m BOA: 8.25m Draft: 1.2m to 1.8m Oil Storage Capacity: 50m3

 This vessel utilizes several oil spill recovery technologies in addition to the EST system.
 They are modular and install-uninstall within minutes.

 The second is a fast, multi-purpose 11.4m catamaran oil skimmer built in aluminum or fibreglass and powered with twin Deutz diesel engines with MJP 251 HT jet drives.
 It can be built as a low-silhouette, fast riverine patrol boat with EST oil spill capability.
 It will also be a good work horse around beaches and quite seaworthy in open water.
 All or part of it can be built with resin-infused fibreglass and Kevlar to provide lightweight, armoured protection.
 Like all EST skimmer vessels, it can be equipped with a charcoal filtering system for the wheelhouse and interior.
 Particulars are:

 LOA: 11.4m BOA: 5.8m Draft: 0.4m to 0.9m Oil Storage Capacity: 12m3